Alabama Gulf Coast Zoo Gulf Shores AL has a Sloth Encounter where you can hold a sloth. Located in Gulf Shores AL.

 Contact The Gulf Coast Alabama Zoo

 Please help us spread the word about this amazing zoo.
-Share on Facebook or Twitter to see the contact information.
+Share on Facebook or Twitter.

 We have worked really hard to gather all this information.
 All we ask in return is for you to share the post.
 Thank you very much!

-Gulf Coast Alabama Zoo the little zoo that could.
+Gulf Coast Alabama Zoo is the little zoo that could.